jckantor/ND-Pyomo-Cookbook/_sources/README.md

 [slides](https://github.com/jckantor/ND-Pyomo-Cookbook/tree/master/PyomoFest/slides) and
 [exercises](https://github.com/jckantor/ND-Pyomo-Cookbook/tree/master/PyomoFest/exercises_wo_soln/exercises)

-**September, 2022 Update** This repository has been revised using [JupyterBook](https://jupyterbook.org/en/stable/intro.html).
+**September, 2022 Update.** This repository has been revised using [JupyterBook](https://jupyterbook.org/en/stable/intro.html).
 Some notebooks have been updated with more consistent use of Pyomo.
-Where appropriate, constraints, objectives, and expressions have been rewritten using the Pyomo decorator syntax.
+Where appropriate, constraints, objectives, and expressions have been rewritten using the [Pyomo decorator](https://user-images.githubusercontent.com/18425615/157140834-5d4534ee-7666-46b3-877e-0576f2d47e69.png) syntax.
 New notebooks include 5.4 Diffusion and Adsorption in Polymers.

 ## [1.0 Getting Started with Pyomo](notebooks/01.00-Getting-Started-with-Pyomo.ipynb)